In 1918, Austria-Hungary effectively disintegrated after finding itself on the losing side of World War I. So what came next?

 As the echoes of battle died away, Austria-Hungary found itself with no money, no effective army, growing republican sentiments in Vienna, and a host of Czechs, Slovaks and others demanding their independence.

-The victors of WWI also made it clear than an armistice depended on the formal end to both the empire and the monarchy.
-Many lands (including Hungary) quietly declared independence anyway since there was nobody to stop them from doing so.
+The victors of WWI also made it clear that an armistice depended on the formal end to both the empire and the monarchy.
+Many lands (including Hungary itself) quietly declared independence anyway since nobody was left to stop them from doing so.

-The days of Habsburg rule were over.
+The days of Habsburg rule were finished.
 Done and dusted.
 Game over.

-The last emperor (Karl I, who came to power after Franz Joseph’s death in 1916) relinquished rule without ever formally abdicating, but was never able to return to power.
-He tried a couple of times, failed miserably, and was dumped in Madeira by the Allies to cool off until his death in 1922.
+The last emperor (Karl I, who came to power after Emperor Franz Joseph’s death in 1916) relinquished rule without ever formally abdicating, but was never able to return to power.
+He passed away in Madeira in 1922.

-In 1918, as everything was collapsing around them, the German-speaking parts of Austria-Hungary declared themselves a democratic republic called German Austria.
+As everything collapsed around them, the German-speaking parts of Austria-Hungary declared themselves a democratic republic called German Austria.

 The treaty eventually signed with WWI’s victors in 1919 saw bits of the nascent German Austria handed over to Italy, Yugoslavia, and Czechoslovakia.
-What was left became a new republic, but only after agreeing to:
+What was left did indeed remain a new republic, but only after agreeing to: